What mattress should I choose?

-For the IDA-MARIE and BASIC series from Hoppekids, it is recommended that the mattress height does not exceed 9 cm, as their bed edges are not as high as the PREMIUM series.
+For the ECO Comfort and ECO Dream series from Hoppekids, it is recommended that the mattress height does not exceed 9 cm, as their bed edges are not as high as the ECO Luxury beds.

-For PREMIUM and DELUXE beds, it is recommended that the mattress has a maximum height of 12 cm.
+For ECO Luxury and DELUXE beds, it is recommended that the mattress has a maximum height of 12 cm.
 This does allow you to have a thicker mattress.

 What type of mattress is best for kids?

 The ECO mattresses is available in two different versions: ECO Dream & ECO Luxury which are respectively 9 cm and 12 cm high.
 The best thing about the ECO Mattresses is that they are allergy-friendly and carries the Nordic Swan Ecolabel, so live up to very strict requirement regarding the environment, health, quality and safety.